openalea/github-action-conda-build/README.md

       anaconda_token: ${{ secrets.ANACONDA_TOKEN }}
 ```

-Arguments to this GH-actionare set to default values, which are :
+Arguments to this GH-action are set to default values, which are :

 ```yaml
   conda_directory: conda